 - Bond issuance is substantially lower than in the 1990s.
 Reduced debt issuance and continued improvement in the State's economy and financial condition have lowered State debt ratios. - Debt guidelines were strengthened in 2004.
-State now benchmarks against triple-A rated states. - Uncomplicated debt management nearly exclusively using general obligation debt. - Vermont has taken advantage of refunding opportunities, lowering debt service costs. - The State has a low debt burden with rapid amortization.
+The State maintains the highest overall ratings amongst New England states. - Uncomplicated debt management nearly exclusively using general obligation debt. - Vermont has taken advantage of refunding opportunities, lowering debt service costs. - The State has a low debt burden with rapid amortization. - The Capital Debt Affordability Advisory Committee ("CDAAC") recommended reductions in the debt recommendations of 7.0%, 8.0% and 9.9% over the past six years.

 The State's primary financing vehicle has been and continues to be the issuance of General Obligation (G.O.) bonds, backed by the full faith and credit of the State of Vermont, which includes a pledge of the general taxing power for the payment of debt obligation.
 Interest rates on G.O. bonds are generally lower than any other form of debt financing.
-The State generally issues serial G.O. bonds maturing one to twenty years from issuance date, with interest due every six months and principal due on the anniversary date of the bond.
-The principal portions of the bonds are paid in equal installments over the term of the bond series, while the interest payments for each series decline as the outstanding principal balance is reduced.
+The State generally issues serial G.O. bonds maturing one to twenty years from issuance date, with interest due every six months and principal due annually on the bond.
+The principal portions of the bonds are paid in substantially equal or diminishing installments over the term of the bond series, while the interest payments for each series decline as the outstanding principal balance is reduced.

 To date, the state has not utilized other mechanisms such as revenue bonds, GARVEES, tax increment financing or TIFs (these are done at the municipal level).
 The State's G.O. bonds are "plain vanilla"; the state does not employ the use of derivative strategies such as swaps, variable rate debt obligations (VRDO) or auction rate securities (ARS).
 The state does take advantage of refunding opportunities when available.
 A bond refunding is a procedure whereby an issuer refinances an outstanding bond issue by issuing new bonds.
 There are generally two major reasons for refunding: to reduce the issuer's interest costs or to remove a burdensome or restrictive covenant (generally not applicable in Vermont) imposed by the terms of the bonds being refinanced.
 Vermont's refunding has been related to reduction of interest costs.
-The proceeds of the new bonds are either deposited in escrow to pay the debt service on the outstanding obligations, when due (in which case the financing is known as an "advance refunding"), or used to immediately retire the outstanding obligations.
+The proceeds of the new bonds are either deposited in escrow to pay the debt service on the outstanding obligations when due (in which case the financing is known as an "advance refunding"), or used to immediately retire the outstanding obligations.
+A change in 2018 occurred as part of the Tax Cuts and Jobs Act removing the most of the incentives for advance refunding bonds after 90 days from the initial issuance date (causing them to be taxable).

-The State Treasurer's Office issued \$44.5 million aggregate principal amount of general obligation bonds in fiscal year 2007.
-This included a \$30 million Series A competitive offering in February 2007 with a true interest cost of 4.09 percent and average life of 12.4 years, followed by a \$14.5 million negotiated "Citizens Bond" offering Series B and C in March 2007 with a true interest cost of 3.65 percent and average life of 4.8 years.
-The State's bond ratings discussed above contributed to the favorable interest rates achieved in both offerings.
+The State Treasurer's Office issued \$106.1 million aggregate principal amount of general obligation bonds in fiscal year 2018.
+This included a \$34.7M Series A negotiated offering of "Citizen Bonds" and \$71.4M of Series B through a competitive offering in September of 2017.
+The average life of these bonds was 10.4 years with an overall borrowing costs of 2.48% The State's bond ratings discussed above contributed to the favorable interest rates achieved in both offerings.